albertllousas/kotlin-sql-libs-comparison/readme.md

     val updated = date("updated")
 }
 ```
-The API provided by Exposed is easy to use, allowing to map our DB pretty straight forward.
+The API provided by Exposed is easy to use, allowing to map our DB pretty straight forward, just mapping tables
+ directly.

 *Note:* Exposed is not mapping the database automatically, so we will need to do the changes manually when we change
  the DB, if not the code will be not consistent.